jJayyyyyyy/USTC-2018-Smester-1/Practical IT English/final/Questions.md

 *	Practical Time Saver, Techniques,

-	*	Do things in Quadrant II in advance, important but not urgent
+	*	Do things in Quadrant II in advance (important but not urgent)

 	*	Write things down, make checklist